utilihive/utilihive-backend-stub-sftp-server/README.md

 ## Usage

-SFTP Server Stub is used by wrapping your test code with the method `withSftpServer`.
+SFTP Server Stub is used by wrapping your test code with the function `withSftpServer`.

     import com.greenbird.utilihive.stubs.sftp.SftpServerTestContext.Companion.withSftpServer